vn971/cevo/README.md

 I don't really advise to go that way...
 Better start with graphics (see below).

+* Fix the "black color" issue.

+The current version of the code has issues with transparency and image drawing.
+As far as I understood, things get painted as black instead of transparent in some cases.
+It's not clear (to me) why it works in some cases and does not in others.
+The goal is to fix that, of course.
+The method `BitBlt` may or may not be relevant (I'm suspicious about it, but I don't know).

-* Fix graphics issues.
+* Fix other graphics issues.

-The main reason for incompatibilities, as I see it, is because of the project specifics.
-It used a lot of 32bit-only and windows-only code.
+The old code used a lot of 32bit-only and windows-only code.
-(Personal note: hell, project even used assembly code!
-I already fixed that though, moved to a pure Pascal code.)
+(It even used assembly, but I already migrated that to Pascal.)
-So this is not only history, but the things that should be worked on, too.
+This should probably be worked on.
-I suspect the main reason of bugs to be the `ScanLine` method usage.
+The most suspicious thing I see is `ScanLine` method usage.
 After doing `ScalLine`, the code goes to raw byte manipulation using pointer arithmetics.
 By doing pointer arithmetics the code assumes some implementation details about the internal data structure.
-This is probably broken.
+This might be broken.

 You should understand what the code really meant to do, and write it in pure correct Pascal code.
 Using methods, properties, loops etc.